robinkarlberg/transfer.zip-web/README.md

 ENVIRONMENT=dev docker compose build && docker compose up ENVIRONMENT=prod docker compose build && docker compose up
 ```
 This will listen for connections on `localhost:9001`.
 The signaling server will be proxied through the web-server on the `/ws` endpoint (`localhost:9001/ws`).
+When self-hosting, it is recommended to put transfer.zip behind a reverse-proxy with https.